 We’re lucky in Denmark, because instead of dubbing film & television, we get Danish subtitles.
 By watching English movies with their Danish subtitles, you can pick up on various words and phrases you may not even know you were missing out on (have you watched Die Hard with Danish subtitles?!
 Life changing!).
 Watching Danish movies and television (or, as I mention above, the news), can also help you slwoly build up your vocabulary by letting you match the language with the on-screen visuals.

 Insist on Danish

 This is the toughest one (that’s why we put it last, duh).
+When you’re learning a language, you need to stop caring about having perfect Danish and make lots of mistakes.
 If your partner, colleagues or friends are Danish, ask them, nay, BEG them to speak Danish to you.
 If it’s hard at first, set aside “Danish only” times, like one dinner per week, your cigarette break or whatever else seems possible.
 You may never transition to full-on Danish with them – after all, it’s difficult to change from the language in which you met someone – but it just may mean that you slowly begin using Danish as your first language when you meet new people in Denmark.
 Give it a go!

 Have you tried any of these strategies?
 What works for you and what definitely doesnt?
 Tell us how you learn Danish when you’ve got outher shit to do!

 Want more advice?
 Check out: